-After performing a successful Location Area Update procedure to the UE, the MSC Server receives subscriber data from the HSS/HLR.
+When performing a successful Location Update to the HSS/HLR for the UE, the MSC Server receives subscriber data from the HSS/HLR.
 This subscriber data may include an optional flag per VPLMN.

-An MSC Server that is enhanced for ICS shall perform the following:
+An MSC Server that is enhanced for ICS shall then perform the following: